Barcelona Day Trips

 III.
 4×4 Penedes Wine Tour (Small Group)

-With transport from Barcelona city centre, visits to two wineries (4 tastings at each), and a ride in 4×4 vehicle through the vineyards, this tour ticks a lot of the right boxes.
-Best of all it’s small group only, and great value at €109.99.
+With transport from Barcelona city centre, visits to two wineries (7 tastings in total!), cheese and jamon, and a ride in 4×4 vehicle through the vineyards, this tour ticks all the right boxes.
+Best of all it’s small group only, and amazing value at only €109.99.
 Available to book on Get Your Guide.

 3. Sitges